prof-rossetti/georgetown-opim-557-201803/projects/stock-recommendation-system/project.md

 For a guided walkthrough of step-by-step instructions, see the project [checkpoints](checkpoints.md).

-Your submission should adhere to the following requirements, as detailed in the corresponding sections below:
+In addition to providing a good user experience, your submission should adhere to the following requirements, as detailed in the corresponding sections below:

-  + Information Requirements
+  + Information Input Requirements
-  + Interface Requirements
   + Validation Requirements
+  + Information Output Requirements
   + Calculation Requirements

 ## Information Input Requirements